-USDA research has supported America's farmers and ranchers in their work to produce a safe and abundant food supply for more than 100 years.
+Over the past six years, USDA research has supported America's farmers and ranchers in their work to produce a safe and abundant food supply for more than 100 years.
 This work has helped feed the nation and sustain an agricultural trade surplus since the 1960s.
+Since 2009, USDA has invested $4.32 billion in research and development grants.
 Studies have shown that every dollar invested in agricultural research now returns over $20 to our economy.

 USDA continues to aggressively partner with private companies, universities and others to transfer technology to the marketplace to benefit consumers and stakeholders.
-Since 2009, USDA has invested $4.32 billion in research and development grants.

 Enhancing the Productivity of American Agriculture and Our Food Supply

-- USDA scientists and university partners have revealed the genetic blueprints of a host of plants and animals including the genomes of apples, pigs, and turkeys, and in 2012, they furthered understanding of the tomato, bean, wheat and barley genomes-- key drivers in developing the resilience of those crops to feed growing populations in the face of climate change.
+- Revealed the genetic blueprints of a host of plants and animals, including the genomes of apples, pigs, and turkeys, and in 2012, they furthered understanding of the tomato, bean, wheat and barley genomes-key drivers in developing the resilience of those crops to feed growing populations in the face of climate change.